Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Belmont - Bennetts Green, placing the area among the bottom 25% of areas assessed nationally

-Belmont - Bennetts Green averaged approximately 39 new dwelling approvals annually over the past five financial years, totalling 198 homes.
-As of FY26, 8 approvals have been recorded.
-The population has declined in recent years, yet development activity has been adequate relative to this decline, benefiting buyers as developers target the premium market segment with higher-end properties averaging $662,000 in construction cost value.
-This financial year has seen $85.2 million in commercial development approvals, indicating strong commercial development momentum.
+Belmont-Bennetts Green has averaged approximately 39 new dwelling approvals annually over the past five financial years, totalling 198 homes.
+As of FY26 so far, 9 approvals have been recorded.
+The area's population decline in recent years has resulted in adequate development activity relative to other areas, benefiting buyers while new homes are constructed at an average cost of $391,000.
+This financial year has seen $85.2 million in commercial approvals, indicating strong commercial development momentum.

-With population expected to remain stable or decline, Belmont - Bennetts Green may see reduced pressure on housing, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Belmont - Bennetts Green should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development